Your money — our investment

 - Governance (corporate governance)

-For example, criteria such as efficient energy consumption, compliance with workers' rights and the independence of the Board of Directors are assessed.
+For example, criteria such as efficient energy consumption, compliance with workers' rights or the independence and competence of the Board of Directors are assessed.

 In the context of an index-oriented investment style, ESG integration aims to maximize the ESG rating value for the relevant investment categories — these are usually equities and bonds — given risk requirements (tracking error).
-This means that financial performance develops as much as with the base index, but that more capital is invested in the actual portfolio in companies with high rating values than in the base index (and no capital at all in those with very low ratings).
+This means that financial performance develops as much as with the base index, but that more capital is invested in companies with high ESG scores in the actual portfolio than in the base index (and no capital at all in those with the lowest ratings).
 This is also referred to as “positive screening.”

-When it comes to foreign equities, TRANSPARENTA uses the MSCI ESG Leaders Index on a so-called best-in-class approach.
-This gives preference to companies that achieve an above-average ESG rating compared to their industry competitors, with the best 50% selected per sector.
+When it comes to foreign equities, TRANSPARENTA uses the MSCI Selection Index (formerly ESG Leaders) based on a so-called best-in-class approach.
+This gives preference to companies that achieve an above-average ESG rating compared to their industry competitors.
+The best 50% are selected for each sector.
 In addition, companies that are involved in controversial business practices are excluded (see also “Exclusion Criteria” section).
-A total of around 680 shares are invested, which achieves broad diversification.
+A total of around 1100 stocks are invested worldwide, which achieves broad diversification.

 Integration of climate aspects